resistancefeed/bilious-octo-weasel/README.md

 Cartesian-Product: Discrete Math project to design an algorithm to compute the Cartesian Product

+Commerce_Agents: A bash script for controlling a testing websites commerce agents

 DSD_Practicum2: Digital Systems Design Practicum to design and implement a Finite State Machine w/ Redundant State Reduction to specifications